kalgynirae/recipes/chicken_curry_v2.md

 Add and fry for a minute more.

-* 4 cups base gravy
+* 3 cups base gravy
-* 3/4 tsp table salt
+* 1/2 tsp table salt (maybe a little more, was previously 3/4 tsp)
 * 1 Tbsp lemon juice
 * 1.5 lb cooked dark-meat chicken
+* 1/2 tsp ground fenugreek leaves
 * 1/4 cup heavy cream

 Add these and continue to heat until warm.